Review: Maria Juana’s Gift

 Realizing that this would take a huge amount of effort on his part since there were major gaps in the system including starting a program to offer ESL and high school equivalency preparation.
 Tina was a dedicated educator and Jake had some innovative ideas and both realized that was not enough to help the students.
 Then, Emma is born the real drama begins as Jake finds some help but the end result will definitely enlighten the reader when one arrogant doctor decides to play a hand that might cost a young child her life.
 When help finally arrives and the pieces to help Emma are finally in place what happens will anger the reader, fire up your energy and prayers that this never happens again.
 Flashing forward to the present once again.

-This is one book that should be mandatory for all doctors, nurses, and nurse practitioners to read to remind them of why they entered the medical field.
-Educator, innovator, and enlightener this author and his book deserve more than just five stars.
+Maria Juana’s Gift should be mandatory for all doctors, nurses, and nurse practitioners to read to remind them of why they entered the medical field.
+Educator, innovator, and en-lightener this author and his book deserve more than just five stars.